turbonomic/orm/README.md

 ## Architecture

-A mapper controller is introduced to construct mapppings from patters and obtain the value from owner into orm status, the same controller is responsible for validating the paths set in patterns.
+A mapper controller is introduced to construct mappings from patters and obtain the value from owner into orm status, the same controller is responsible for validating the paths set in patterns.

 ### Extensions

 There is another use case of the mappings with operator resource.
 That is to retrieve recommended values from 3rd party `advisor` and use that to set the value in `owner`.
 We could add the `advisor` field into `pattern` to map to a `owner` path.
-Certain controllers can be introduced to monitor the change from `advisor` and enforec the change.
+Certain controllers can be introduced to monitor the change from `advisor` and enforce the change.

 ## Next Step